seL4/seL4-CAmkES-L4v-dockerfiles/README.md

                 get it from the web first

         Sneaky hints:
-         - To build 'prebuilt' images, you can run: build.sh -b [riscv|cakeml] but it will take a while!
+         - To build 'prebuilt' images, you can run e.g.:

+               build.sh -b cakeml

+           but it will take a while!
          - You can actually run this with '-b sel4-rust', or any other existing image, but it will ruin the sorting of the name.